Anthony Rizzo Player Props: Yankees vs. White Sox

 Anthony Rizzo At The Plate

+- Among the qualifying hitters in MLB action, his batting average ranks 26th, his on-base percentage ranks 27th, and he is 49th in the league in slugging.

+- Rizzo has reached base via a hit in 43 games this season (of 57 played), and had multiple hits in 16 of those games.

-- Looking at the 56 games he has played this year, he's went deep in nine of them (16.1%), and in 4.6% of his trips to the dish.
+- He has gone deep in nine games this year (15.8%), homering in 4.5% of his trips to the dish.

-- Rizzo has had at least one RBI in 39.3% of his games this season (22 of 56), with two or more RBI eight times (14.3%).
+- Rizzo has had at least one RBI in 38.6% of his games this year (22 of 57), with two or more RBI eight times (14.0%).
 He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 46.4% of his games this year, with more than one run scored in 10.7%.
+- He has scored in 45.6% of his games this season, with more than one run scored in 10.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.